threefoldtech/playground/docs/user_stories.md

 ### Acceptance Criteria

-    - when deploying, there's 'Node Filters' filter nodes to choose suitable node for user.
+    - When deploying, there's 'Farm Filter' filter farms to choose farm with available nodes.
-    - User won't have to think about which node to choose.
+    - User won't have to think about which farm/node to choose.
-    - User will just choose Country and Farm Name.
+    - User will just choose Country and Farm Name from the drop-down list, then click on 'DEPLOY' button.
 ---
 ## Scenario 7